Lithuania men's national basketball team: EuroBasket 2009

 Before EuroBasket 2009 in Poland, Lithuanian stars like Šarūnas Jasikevičius, Ramūnas Šiškauskas, Darius Songaila, Arvydas Macijauskas, Rimantas Kaukėnas and Žydrūnas Ilgauskas decided not to join the national team.
 In preparation, the national team took part in another Acropolis Tournament, finishing third by beating Russia and losing to Greece and Turkey.

 After huge losses in the team roster and point guard shortage, Lithuania started the tournament with a loss to Turkey (76–84).
 This was the first time in the 21st century that the Lithuanians began a championship with a defeat.
 Later Lithuanians disappointingly lost to Poland, and depended on a strong fourth quarter to beat Bulgaria.
 Finishing third in its group, Lithuania qualified for the second round.
 However, it already begun badly with a 23-point loss to Slovenia.
 Following this shocking loss, team's captain Robertas Javtokas, when asked about the team's future, said: "I don't know what else we could promise.
 We must get straight or it is enough of promises.
 We must come as men with balls and not like kids.
 Otherwise, other teams will humiliate us again".
-The team's game still not improved, with a defeat to Spain (70–84) diminishing the Lithuanians' chances to qualify for the quarter-finals, and a loss to Serbia eliminating the team outright, with the final standing being a measly 12th place.
+The team's game still not improved, with a defeat to Spain (70–84) diminishing the Lithuanians' chances to qualify for the quarterfinals, and a loss to Serbia eliminating the team outright, with the final standing being a measly 12th place.
 Coach Ramūnas Butautas took all responsibility for the fiasco and resigned.
 It is regarded as the worst Lithuania national team performance ever.